openpotato/restcaptcha.website/README.md

 # RESTCaptcha Documentation

 This is the documentation for the [RESTCaptcha project](https://github.com/openpotato/restcaptcha).
-It is published under https://openpotato.github.io/restcaptcha/.

 ## Technology stack